Uzbekistan

 Barriers to Entry

-• republican, interregional non-governmental non-profit organizations – from 4 to 3 BCVs;
+- for republican and inter-regional NNOs – from 4 to 3 BCVs;

-• NNOs, whose activities cover the territory of a district (city), settlement, kishlak and aul – from 2 BCVs to 50% of BCVs.
+- for NNOs whose activities cover the territory of a district (city), settlement, kishlak and aul – from 2 BCVs to 50% of BCVs.

-The size of the state fee for state registration of international NNOs in Uzbekistan, representative offices and branches of international and foreign NNOs has not changed – 12.5 BCVs.
+The size of the state fee for state registration of international NNOs in Uzbekistan, representative offices, and branches of international and foreign NNOs has not changed – 12.5 BCVs.

 From March 1, 2021, the state fee and registration deadlines were revised as follows:

-• the period for re-registration of NNOs, as well as state registration of its symbols is reduced from one month to 15 days
+- The period for re-registration of NNOs, as well as state registration of its symbols, is reduced from one month to 15 days.

-• for state registration (re-registration) of symbols of public associations of persons with disabilities, veterans, senior citizens, women, children, the state fee is not charged
+- For state registration (re-registration) of symbols of public associations of persons with disabilities, veterans, senior citizens, women, children, the state fee is not charged.

-• a separate subdivision of an NNO (branches) has become a legal entity.
+- A separate subdivision of an NNO (branches) has become a legal entity.

 Barriers to Operational Activity

 According to Article 8 of the Law on NNOs, NNOs are obliged to provide access to information on the use of organizational property and financial assets.
-In addition, NNOs must ensure that the MoJ has access to all their activities.
+In addition, NNOs must ensure that the MoJ has access to information on all their activities.

 Barriers to Speech / Advocacy